OpenSourceKyle/personal-packer/README.md

 * Arch Linux:
 - `base-install.sh`: `genfstab` rarely generates the wrong UUID for the boot drive, which breaks GRUB; this has only been noticed on specific hardware and not in VMs; manually validate or set with `lsblk` output
+- consider replacing `pacstrap -K` for the keyring update

 # References: